-Some complicated spells can't be cast as an a complicated spells can't be cast as an a complicated spells can't be cast as an a complex spectrum and complex ${\rm I}$ preparation.
-A typical ritual takes a shift of time to ${\rm I}$ perform.
-Rituals often have other prerequisites, such as ingredients that must be used to perform ' the ritual.
+Some complicated spells can't be cast as an action in combat, as they require more time and preparation.
+A typical ritual takes a shift of time to perform.
+Rituals often have other prerequisites, such as ingredients that must be used to perform the ritual.